yugabyte/yugabyte-db/architecture/design/online-index-backfill.md

 This means that if a write was “applied” before getting to update the index (wrt deleting the old value), and commits “after” the backfill timestamp is chosen, then neither operations may be updating the “index” to delete the overwritten value.

-To guard against this case, the GetSafeTime operation will wait for all “pending transactions” to finish (i.e. commit or abort) before determining the timestamp at which the scan is to be performed for backfill.
+To guard against this case, the `GetSafeTime()` operation will wait for all “pending transactions” to finish (i.e. commit or abort) before determining the timestamp at which the scan is to be performed for backfill.

 * Note that this strategy causes the backfill to “wait on” pending transactions, and if somebody has a terminal open with an ongoing txn that never commits.
-Backfill may be stalled indefinitely.
+Backfill may be stalled indefinitely unless the very long running transaction is forcibly aborted.
-* Add a timeout mechanism after which, pending txns (that started before getting to W+D state) will be aborted.
+* Add a timeout mechanism after which, pending txns (that started before getting to `WRITE_AND_DELETE` state) will be aborted.
 * For user-enforced txns, there is no way for the tablet to know if a txn is in progress or not.
-The tablet will thus just “wait for a specific duration” -- which is chosen as something larger than the timeout set at the cql_proxy layer before considering it safe to pick a time for backfill. (--index_backfill_upperbound_for_user_enforced_txn_duration_ms)
+The tablet will thus just “wait for a specific duration” which is a system flag `--index_backfill_upperbound_for_user_enforced_txn_duration_ms` and can be controlled by the user.
+In order to be safe, this value should be set to at least the RPC timeout (or a greater value).

 # Fault tolerance using checkpointing